 - 2.A.
-39. If the program serves any persons who require respiratory management, it demonstrates: - a.
+40. If the program serves any persons who require respiratory management, it demonstrates: - a.
 The establishment of personnel competencies. - b.
 A mechanism to demonstrate the level of competency achieved. - c.
 The availability of appropriate equipment and supplies, including: - (1) Cough assistance devices. - (2) Suctioning equipment.

 - (3) CPAP/BIPAP.

 - (4) Oxygen.

 - d.
 The utilization of appropriate equipment.

 - e.
 The maintenance of appropriate equipment.

 - f.
-The availability of a pulmonologist.
+The provision of or referral to a pulmonologist.

 - g.
-The availability of respiratory services 24 hours a day, 7 days a week.
+The provision of or referral to respiratory services 24 hours a day,7 days a week.

 - h.
 Training for:

 - (1) The person served.

 - (2) The family/support system.

 - Emergency plans that take into consideration the unique needs of persons who require respiratory management.

 - j.
 If ventilator dependent:

 - (1) Availability of portable ventilators.

 - (2) Ongoing assessment of the need for ventilatory support.

 - (3) Ventilator weaning protocols.